acoular/acoular/docs/source/get_started/index.rst

 This "Getting started" tutorial assumes that the acoular library is installed together with its dependencies.

 One possible way to use the library is for doing classic delay-and-sum beamforming.
 This can either be done directly in the time domain or in the frequency domain.
 To get started with acoular, we will present a very basic example of beamforming in the frequency domain.
 In order to perform such an analysis we do need some data to work on.
 In a practical application, this data is acquired during multichannel measurements using a microphone array.
 The library provides some functionality to do so and stores the measured sound pressure time histories for all channels of the microphone array in a hierarchical data file (HDF5) format.
 However, a working measurement set-up is required.
 Thus, we will use simulated data here.
 Because the data file to be used is quite large (>10MB), we will generate it by running a python script (three_sources.py) that is contained in the 'examples' folder.
+You may :download:`download <../../../examples/three_sources.py>` this script into your working directory and run it:

 >>> python three_sources.py

-As a result, the 'examples' folder will contain a file 'three_sources.h5' that is 13MB large and contains the time history data for 64 microphone channels, which are sampled at 51200 Hz for a duration of 1 seconds, i.e. 51200 samples per channel.
-The simulation is also done using the acoular library using its simulation capabilities (see the reference).
+As a result, the working directory will contain a file 'three_sources.h5' that is 13MB large and contains the time history data for 64 microphone channels, which are sampled at 51200 Hz for a duration of 1 seconds, i.e. 51200 samples per channel.
+The simulation is also done using the acoular library using its simulation capabilities (see the :doc:`reference <../api_ref/index>`).

 The simulation generates the sound pressure at 64 microphones that are arranged in the 'array64' geometry, which is part of the library.